 Proudly combining the two venerable oil industry names of Conoco and Phillips, ConocoPhillips is the world's largest independent exploration and production company based on reserves and oil production.
-Once a fully integrated oil company (upstream and downstream) ConocoPhillips now focuses on exploration and production.
+Once a fully integrated oil company (upstream and downstream) ConocoPhillips now focuses on exploration and production (having spun off Phillips 66 in 2012).
 The company explores for, produces, transports, and sells crude oil, bitumen, natural gas, liquefied natural gas (LNG), and natural gas liquids (NGLs) around the world.
-ConocoPhillips explores for oil and gas in 27 countries and in 2014 it had proved reserves of 8.9 billion barrels of oil equivalent.
-It produced about 1.5 million barrels per day in 2014.
+ConocoPhillips explores for oil and gas in 21 countries and in 2015 it had proved reserves of 8.9 billion barrels of oil equivalent.
+It produced about 1.5 million barrels per day in 2015.

 Sales and Marketing

 ConocoPhillips' worldwide commodity portfolio (natural gas, crude oil, bitumen, NGLs and LNG) is marketed through offices in the US, Canada, Europe and Asia.
 Commodity sales (made at prevailing market prices) are boosted through the purchase of third-party volumes for better economies of scale in trading transactions.

 Natural gas is sold to a diverse client portfolio which includes local distribution companies; gas and power utilities; large industrial enterprises; oil and gas exploration and production companies; and marketing companies.

 Crude oil, bitumen, and natural gas liquids are sold under contracts with prices based on market indices, adjusted for location, quality and transportation.

 A slump in oil prices have hurt the company's financial performance in recent years.

 In fiscal 2015 net sales decreased by $24.5 billion due to lower commodity prices offset by higher sales volumes and lower production taxes.